 Does this limit mean that my data has been shared with local London authorities?

 The protection of our users’ personal data is and remains a priority for us.
 We are introducing a product change which will automatically apply a booking limit to entire home listings in London.
-We have not automatically shared the personal data of our users with the London local authorities in connection with this product change.
-Users who submit the Exemption Form in order to request to be exempted from or remove the booking limit in relation to their listing will, as part of that process, agree for certain data about them (including their listing address) to be shared with their local authority, other government bodies, regulatory or law enforcement authorities and/or courts.
+We have not automatically shared the personal data of our users with the local London authorities in connection with this product change.
+Users who claim an exemption through their Regulations tab will, as part of that process, agree for certain data about them (including their listing address) to be shared with their local authority, other government bodies, regulatory or law enforcement authorities and/or courts.

 I have permission to host for more than 90 nights a year.
 How do I keep my listing open to bookings?

-If you have permission to host beyond the annual limit in relation to your listing, you may ask for the automatic limit not to be applied to your listing or (if you have already accepted bookings totalling 90 nights for the calendar year) for the limit to be removed, by completing the Exemption Form.
-Once you have submitted the fully completed Exemption Form in relation to your listing and you have gone through the process successfully, you will no longer see the night counter in Manage Listing and the automatic night limit will no longer apply to your exempted listing.
+If you have permission to host beyond the annual limit in relation to your listing, you may ask for the automatic limit not to be applied to your listing or (if you have already accepted bookings totalling 90 nights for the calendar year) for the limit to be removed by claiming an exemption in your listing’s Regulations tab.
+Once you complete the process, the Regulations tab will reflect your exemption and say "The 90 night limit has been removed from your listing."